Emergent evolution

 Emergent evolution is the hypothesis that, in the course of evolution, some entirely new properties, such as mind and consciousness, appear at certain critical points, usually because of an unpredictable rearrangement of the already existing entities.
 The term was originated by the psychologist C. Lloyd Morgan in 1922 in his Gifford Lectures at St. Andrews, which would later be published as the 1923 book Emergent Evolution.

 The hypothesis has been widely criticized for providing no mechanism to how entirely new properties emerge, and for its historical roots in teleology.
 Historically, emergent evolution has been described as an alternative to materialism and vitalism.
+Interest in emergent evolution was revived by biologist Robert G. B. Reid in 1985.

+Emergent evolution is distinct from the hypothesis of Emergent Evolutionary Potential (EEP) which was introduced in 2019 by Gene Levinson.
+In EEP, the scientific mechanism of Darwinian natural selection tends to preserve new, more complex entities that arise from interactions between previously existing entities, when those interactions prove useful, by trial-and error, in the struggle for existence.
+Biological organization arising via EEP is complementary to organization arising via gradual accumulation of incremental variation.

 Historical context

 The term emergent was first used to describe the concept by George Lewes in volume two of his 1875 book Problems of Life and Mind (p.
 412).
 Henri Bergson covered similar themes in his popular 1907 book Creative Evolution on the Élan vital.
 Emergence was further developed by Samuel Alexander in his Gifford Lectures at Glasgow during 1916–18 and published as Space, Time, and Deity (1920).
 The related term emergent evolution was coined by C. Lloyd Morgan in his own Gifford lectures of 1921–22 at St. Andrews and published as Emergent Evolution (1923).
 In an appendix to a lecture in his book, Morgan acknowledged the contributions of Roy Wood Sellars's Evolutionary Naturalism (1922).